 4364: ADVANCED SILVICULTURE AND FOREST VEGETATION MANAGEMENT

 Advanced topics in silviculture with an emphasis on species silvical differences; forest vegetation management and control, herbicides used in forestry, their chemistry, toxicology, application technology; environmental considerations; tree improvement, individual tree growth, and stand dynamics as affected by intermediate silvicultural operations; implications of atmospheric deposition.
-Pre: 3324.
-(3H,3C) II.
+Pre: 3324 or FOR 3324.
+(3H,3C)

 4374: FORESTED WETLANDS